philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 # Module 3: Get started with Power Apps
 ## Lab 2: How to build a canvas app, part 2

-### Important Notice (Effective November 2020):
-Common Data Service has been renamed to Microsoft Dataverse.
-Some terminology in Microsoft Dataverse has been updated.
-For example, entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
-Please keep this in mind as you work through the labs.
-We expect to have our content fully up to date very soon.

-For more information and for a complete list of affected terms, please visit [What is Microsoft Dataverse?](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro#terminology-updates)

 # Scenario